Reise, Reise: Themes

-The album is based on the crash of Japan Airlines Flight 123 on the evening of 12 August 1985.
+The album is based on the crash of Japan Air Lines Flight 123 on the evening of 12 August 1985.
 Twelve minutes into its flight, the Boeing 747 suffered an explosive decompression due to failure of its rear pressure bulkhead, caused by a faulty repair 7 years earlier.
 The explosion tore off most of the aircraft's vertical stabilizer and ruptured all four of the hydraulic systems, causing the loss of all flight control surfaces and rendering the aircraft uncontrollable.
 The pilots fought to keep the aircraft aloft for nearly 32 minutes, but eventually became trapped in the towering mountain ranges surrounding Mount Fuji and crashed, killing 520 out of the 524 passengers and crew on board.
 It remains the deadliest single-aircraft disaster in history.
 Some pressings of the album contain a recording of the last 30 seconds of the flight as an easter egg hidden in the pregap.

 Songs and lyrics

 The album "revels in the type of paradoxical, multi-faceted existentialism which comes second nature to Germans but is persistently untranslatable to Americans" and it opens with the track "Reise, Reise" which means "journey, journey" or "rise, rise", and "we are immediately put on notice that this particular journey will be a grim and harrowing one, leavened by German existentialism in the grand tradition of Mann and Goethe."
+The song's lyrics deal with the life of sailors and was intended as a reference to Herman Melville's novel Moby-Dick.
 The references to Goethe come in "Dalai Lama", a modern version of Goethe's poem "Der Erlkönig", set in an aeroplane rather than on a horse; the title is claimed to be a reference to the 14th Dalai Lama's fear of flying, while a more sound point of view is a reference to the serfdom in Tibet.

 The song "Amerika" deals with the worldwide political and cultural imperialism of the United States of America.
 The song's two verses are sung in German with a chorus in English: "We're all living in Amerika, Amerika ist wunderbar, We're all living in Amerika, Amerika, Amerika."
 The band views it as a satirical commentary on "Americanization", and it features mentions of Coca-Cola, Mickey Mouse, and Santa Claus.